freqtrade/freqtrade/docs/backtesting.md

 and load ticker data from `user_data/data/<exchange>` by default.
 If no data is available for the exchange / pair / ticker interval combination, backtesting will ask you to download them first using `freqtrade download-data`.
-For details on downloading, please refer to the [Downloading data](data-download.md) section in the documentation.
+For details on downloading, please refer to the [Data Downloading](data-download.md) section in the documentation.

 The result of backtesting will confirm if your bot has better odds of making a profit than a loss.